Samih Darwazah: Early life

-Samih Darwazah was born in Nablus, the son of a tea merchant father.
+Samih Darwazah was born in Nablus.
+His father was a tea merchant.

 At the age of 10, he became the youngest child to attend the Arab College of Jerusalem.

-He studied for a master's degree at the American University of Beirut, Darwazah received a master's degree from the St. Louis College of Pharmacy, Missouri which he attended on a Fulbright scholarship.
-In 2010 he was awarded an honorary doctorate from the college.
+He studied for a master's degree at the American University of Beirut, Darwazah received a master's degree from the St. Louis College of Pharmacy, Missouri, which he attended on a Fulbright scholarship.
+In 2010, he was awarded an honorary doctorate from the college.

 Career

-Darwazeh worked for Eli Lilly from 1964 to 1976, before establishing Hikma Pharmaceuticals in 1978.
-Between 1995 and 1996 he served as Minister of Energy and Mineral Resources to the Government of Jordan.
+Darwazah worked for Eli Lilly from 1964 to 1976, before establishing Hikma Pharmaceuticals in 1978.
+Between 1995 and 1996, he served as Minister of Energy and Mineral Resources to the Government of Jordan.
 He also founded the Jordan Trade Association and was a member of the Advisory Economic Council to the King of Jordan.
 In 2007, Darwazah was named the Ernst & Young Middle East Entrepreneur of the Year.
 He was named chairman of Capital Bank in Jordan in 2009.

 He founded Hikma in 1978 in Amman, Jordan.
-With the help of his children who joined the business in its early days, Hikma grew from a small factory in Jordan into the largest regional supplier of pharmaceuticals in the Middle East and North Africa region.
-The company also expanded outside the MENA region, establishing operations in Europe and the US, and was the first Arab company to export pharmaceutical products to the U.S. in 1996.
-Today Hikma operates in around 50 countries, selling a broad range of branded generics, generic injectables, non-injectable generics and in-licensed patented products.
-In 2005, the company floated on the London Stock Exchange and in March 2015 it entered the FTSE 100 index.
+His children joined the business in its early days.
+The company expanded outside the MENA region, establishing operations in Europe and the US, and was the first Arab company to export pharmaceutical products to the U.S. in 1996.
+In March 2015, it entered the FTSE 100 index.